 As of December 27, 2017, changes to the municipal infrastructure asset management came into effect for Ontario municipalities and was amended on March 15, 2021.
-The major requirements as part of the new regulation include development of an Asset Management Policy by July 1, 2019, development of an Asset Management Plan for Core Assets by July 1,

-2022, and update of the Asset Management Plan (AMP) to include all assets by July 1, 2024.
+The major requirements as part of the new regulation include development of an Asset Management Policy by July 1, 2019, development of an Asset Management Plan for Core Assets by July 1, 2022, and update of the Asset Management Plan (AMP) to include all assets by July 1, 2024.
+Every municipality is required to review and update its Asset Management Policy and Plan at least every five (5) years.
 The AMP will include the summary of all assets, replacement costs, age and condition of the assets, lifecycle information including years of useful life, maintenance, and repair activities as well as rehabilitation/replacement options.